fobo66/algolia-firebase-functions/README.md

 Starting from version 6.0.0, this library uses Algolia SDK v5 and supports Node version 18 and up.

+Starting from version 7.0.0, this library supports Node version 20 and up.

 ## Installation

 In your `functions` directory: